 4.2.2 Beacon Message Recovery

-Normal mode beacon messages have a perfect match of bits 16 to 24 with the 9-bit frame synchronization pattern described in document C/S T.001 (beacon specification).
 The MEOLUT shall process all normal mode beacon messages and transmit them to the MCC based on specifications in this document.
 Beacon messages that are not in normal mode shall not be processed operationally.